Stroke

 What is a stroke?

-Those affected often feel as if the stroke has come suddenly, as if with a single blow.
+A stroke often does not announce itself to those affected, but occurs abruptly – like a sudden blow.
 This is why this dramatic dysfunction in the brain is also known as a stroke.
-In around 85 percent of cases, it occurs because a blood vessel in the brain is blocked.
-This means that the blood supply in the underlying part is interrupted and the associated bodily functions are literally paralyzed, resulting in paralysis, speech disorders, dizziness, visual disturbances and other neurological deficits.
-If the blood vessel is not reopened within a short time, these disorders persist.
-In about 15 percent of cases, however, it is a hemorrhage in the brain: a vessel has burst, which increases the pressure in this area.
-Strokes mostly affect older people, around four-fifths of whom are over 60 years old.
-But younger people can also have a stroke.
+In around 85 percent of cases, it occurs because a blood vessel in the brain is blocked; this is known as an ischemic stroke.
+If the blood supply to a certain area is interrupted, this leads to a reduced supply to this area.
+This results in functional limitations in the affected body regions, which can manifest themselves as neurological deficits such as paralysis, speech disorders, dizziness or visual disturbances.
+If the blood vessel is not reopened within a few hours, these disorders persist.
+In about 15 percent of cases, however, it is a hemorrhage in the brain: a blood vessel has burst, which increases the pressure in this area; this form is called a hemorrhagic stroke.

 Stroke: causes and risk factors